hhphu/InfoSec/Projects/TryHackMe/attacking-defending-aws/attacking-defending-core-services/aws-vpc-data-exfiltration.md

-# AWS VPC - Dta Exfiltration
+# AWS VPC - Data Exfiltration

 ## Assing a public IP address on the Target Instance
 1. To allocate a new public IP address to the EC2 Instance in this account.